trigger-corp/trigger.io-tabs/module/docs/index.md

 !param: success `function()` callback to be invoked when no errors occur !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

+!method: modalBrowser.setTitle(title, success, error) !param: title `string` new title for the modal browser !param: success `function()` callback to be invoked when no errors occur !description: Change the title of the modal browser's topbar.
+!platforms: iOS
+!param: error `function(content)` called with details of any error which may occur

 ### Modal Browser Events